Programs

 Land & Records

-Transcription, digitization, and indexing of documentary materials deposited by families, parishes, townships, and small civic bodies.
-Materials accepted include register books, minute books, correspondence, survey field notes, agricultural ledgers, and cartographic fragments.
+Transcription, digitisation, and indexing of documentary materials deposited by families, parishes, townships, and small civic bodies.
+Materials accepted include parish register books, township minute books, correspondence, survey field notes, agricultural and co-operative ledgers, land-grant patents, and cartographic fragments.
+Paper is handled in cotton gloves, imaged on a Dietrich cradle rig, and returned to housing within the same working day.

-• Processing standard: Descriptive cataloguing to regional archival standard; preservation imaging at 600 dpi, TIFF master.
+• Processing standard: Descriptive cataloguing to regional archival standard (Rules for Archival Description, Canadian practice); preservation imaging at 600 dpi, TIFF master uncompressed; access derivatives at 300 dpi JPEG.

-• Access terms: Governed per-deposit by the accompanying donor agreement; embargoes of up to seventy-five years are honoured.
+• Access terms: Governed per-deposit by the accompanying donor agreement.
+Embargoes of up to seventy-five years are honoured; the current longest-running embargo runs through 2071.

-• Returns: Originals are returned to the depositor on request once digitization and cataloguing are complete, unless the depositor elects permanent deposit.
+• Returns: Originals are returned to the depositor on request once digitisation and cataloguing are complete, unless the depositor elects permanent deposit.
+Returned materials are accompanied by a bound reference print of the digital surrogate.

 04 Commissioned · Concluding 2026